Algafix/OSNMA/README.md

 A live visualization of the output of OSNMAlib can be found at [OSNMAlib.eu](https://osnmalib.eu/).
 This web view uses a receiver located in KU Leuven, Belgium, and live aggregated data from [galmon](https://github.com/berthubert/galmon), to display the general state of OSNMA.
-It also provides the raw navigation bits received in json format.
+It also provides the [raw navigation bits](https://osnmalib.eu/septentrio/subframe_bits) received and the [OSNMAlib status](https://osnmalib.eu/septentrio/subframe_json) in JSON format.

 If you are using data from the OSNMA Test Phase (before 2023-08-03 11:00), use the [OSNMA_Test_Phase_ICD branch](https://github.com/Algafix/OSNMA/tree/OSNMA_Test_Phase_ICD).